-After thorough analysis of your business, we will discuss with the Architect to find the best possible infrastructure solutions that fit your environment.
+With the good analyze of your business we talk with the Architect to find the possible infrastructure solutions that fit your environment.
 This must be scaled up and scaled out to be sure we can cover any later change requests.

 Features – Collaboration, Business Processes, Content Management, Enterprise Search, KPIs/Dashboards/Reports, Infopath forms, Web 2.0

 Versions – Sharepoint 2013, Sharepoint 2013 Foundation, SharePoint 2010, SharePoint 2010 Foundation